Orange (2012 film)

 Orange is a 2012 Indian Malayalam-language film directed by Biju Varkey who had earlier directed films like Devadasi, Chandranilekkulla Vazhi and Phantom.
+The film stars Kalabhavan Mani and Biju Menon.

 Plot

-Yakobi is an orphan who works in a dairy farm, where he drives his own lorry on a contract basis.
+Yakobi is an orphan who works on a dairy farm, where he drives his own lorry on a contract basis.
 Orange is the name of his lorry.
-He falls in love with Saritha and they marry.
-His sisters and relatives are not informed of this marriage.
-Later Saritha bears a daughter, Orange.
+He falls in love with Saritha and they get marry.
+However, his sisters and relatives are not informed of this marriage.
+Later, Saritha bears a daughter, Orange.
 Whenever he goes to his native place, his relatives enquire why he remains a bachelor.